-By virtue of Law No. 27677 dated March 1, 2002, the Fund was entrusted with the administration, reimbursement and channeling of resources resulting from the liquidation of the National Housing Fund (FONAVI).
+By virtue of Law No. 27677 dated March 1, 2002, the Fund was entrusted with the administration, reimbursement and channeling of resources resulting from the liquidation of the Fondo Nacional de la Vivienda (National Housing Fund by its Spanish acronym FONAVI).

 On the other hand, Law No. 29625, which came into force on December 8, 2010, orders the reimbursement of contributions to workers who contributed to FONAVI.
-Article 4 of this Law contemplated the formation of an Ad Hoc Committee, responsible for conducting and supervising all procedures related to the reimbursement of contributions of the FONAVI.
-This conformation of the AD HOC Committee was approved on September 24, 2012, through Ministerial Resolution No. 609-2012-EF/10.
+Article 4 of Law No. 29625 contemplated the formation of an Ad Hoc Committee, responsible for conducting and supervising all procedures related to the reimbursement of contributions of the FONAVI.
+This conformation of the Ad Hoc Committee was approved on September 24, 2012, through Ministerial Resolution No. 609-2012-EF/10.
 By virtue of these laws, the Fund would provide to the Ad Hoc Committee with all relevant documentation and reports so that it will be in charge of the administration and recovery of debts, funds and assets of FONAVI, as well as the liabilities.
-Since 2014, the Fund made transfers of such resources managed by S/ 454,668,000, according to a request received from the AD HOC Committee.
+Since 2014, the Fund made transfers of such resources managed by S/ 454,668,000, according to a request received from the Ad Hoc Committee.

-On January 17, 2020, Supreme Decree No. 003-2020-MEF was issued, which regulates Law No. 29625 "Law for the return of FONAVI money to the workers who contributed to it" and which in its Article 3 related to the Administration of the assets owned by FONAVI, ratifies the Fund as the administrator of the assets and liabilities owned by FONAVI.
+On January 17, 2020, Supreme Decree No. 003-2020-MEF was issued, which regulates Law No. 29625 "Law for the return of FONAVI money to the workers who contributed to it" and which, in its Article 3 related to the administration of the assets owned by FONAVI, ratifies the Fund as administrator of the assets and liabilities owned by FONAVI.